dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the basic user-definable unit in Awelon.
 Words are identified by a non-empty sequence of characters excluding `@#[]()<>{}\/,;|&='"`, C0, DEL, SP (32), grave (96).
 Adjacent words in code must be separated by whitespace (SP or LF).
-Words don't have a hard upper size limit, but developers are encouraged to keep them relatively small and also to ensure words are readily embedded in external contexts (URLs, HTML, natural language, etc.).
+Words are size-limited to 63 bytes (in UTF-8 encoding).

-A small, useful subset of words is implicitly defined:
+A small but useful subset of words is implicitly defined:

 * the four Awelon primitive words `a`, `b`, `c`, `d`
 * words to encode natural numbers, regex `[1-9][0-9]*`
 * secure hash resources `$secureHash` or `%secureHash`

-Other words are defined in a *Dictionary*.
+All other words (including `0`) are defined via *Dictionary*.

 Excepting the four primitives, which have primitive rewrite rules, the formal semantics for any word is to rewrite the word to its definition when doing so allows for computation to usefully progress (see *Evaluation*).
 However, words may also have informal semantics based on extrinsic meaning and structural conventions.
 For example, `foo.doc` might be automatically presented as documentation for word `foo`.
 A static analysis tool may peek at `foo.type` for hints or assertions.
 Awelon's [application models](ApplicationModel.md) freely leverage structural conventions for words where appropriate.

-## Dictionary

-Awelon specifies a simple, scalable, patch-based dictionary representation:

-        secureHashOfPatch1
-        secureHashOfPatch2
-        @word1 definition1
-        @word2 definition2
-        ...

-Each patch consists of a list of patches to logically include followed by a list of definitions.
-Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
-The last definition for a word wins, so definitions may override those from earlier patches, supporting a trivial update model.
-A dictionary as a whole is essentially represented by a patch on the empty dictionary.

-Deletion of words may be represented using a trivial cycle such as `@foo foo`.
-In general, cyclic definitions are considered errors (recursive functions must use fixpoint combinators, see below).
-But Awelon systems should recognize the trivial cyclic definition and raise warnings appropriate for undefined words rather than cyclic definitions.

-Direct text editing of dictionary binaries does not scale nicely.
-This format is primarily intended for import and export, sharing of code between Awelon systems.
-Humans should usually observe and edit a dictionary through a level of indirection, such as a web service.
-A service may frequently use structured or indexed representations under the hood.

-*Note:* See *Hierarchical Dictionaries* and *Secure Hash Resources* for more.

 ## Embedded Data

 Awelon language has exactly one primitive data type - the `[block of code]`, representing a first class function.
 All data in Awelon is ultimately encoded in terms of blocks.
-However, Awelon does provide implicit definition for natural numbers like `42` and texts such as `"hello, world!"` to simplify embeddings of data within code.
+However, Awelon does provide implicit definition for natural numbers like `42` and embedded texts such as `"hello, world!"` to simplify embeddings of data within code.

 Semantically, a natural number is implicitly defined as a unary structure: